fprime-community/fprime-tutorial-math-component/docs/constructing-ports.md

 ## In this section

 In this section, you will create a `Ports` directory where you will create two ports in `MathPorts.fpp`.
-You will add the ports directory into the project build and built `Ports`.
+You will add the ports directory into the project build and build `Ports`.

 ## Setup